GfSE/SAF-Specification/developing-saf/concept/concepts.md

 realized by Stereotype [SAF_FunctionAction](../../stereotypes.md#saf_functionaction)

-Specifies the fact that a Function is used by one or more other Functions.
+Specifies a General Usage of a General Function within  one or more other General Functions.
 ## General Scenario Participation
 0..* [General Context Element Role](#General-Context-Element-Role) General Scenario Participation 0..* [General Interaction Scenario](#General-Interaction-Scenario)